vineeth-raj/Classroom-Monitoring-System/README.md

 ![ScreenShot](https://github.com/vineeth-raj/Classroom-Monitoring-System/blob/main/Pose-Detection.png)

 We profiled the code and removed extra memory allocations, parallelized keypoints extraction withOpenCV’s routine.
 This made code significantly faster, and the last bottleneck was the resize featuremaps to the input image size.We decided to skip the resize step and performed grouping directly on network output, but accuracydropped significantly.
 Thus step with upsampling feature maps cannot be avoided, but it is notnecessary to do it to input image size.
 Our experiments shown, that with upsample factor 8 theaccuracy is the same, as if resize to input image size.
-We usedupsample factor 4 for the demopurposes.
+We used up-sample factor 4 for the demo purposes.
 (inspired from this [paper](https://arxiv.org/pdf/1811.12004.pdf))

 ### Notes taker